The Placement of a Blemish and the Placement of an Aggada

 By Rav Yitzchak Blau

 Yerushalayim was destroyed due to [the incident involving] Kamtza and Bar Kamtza.
 There was a man who was a close friend of Kamtza and an enemy of Bar Kamtza.
 He made a party and told his servant to invite Kamtza.
-The servant brought him Bar Kamzta.
-The host found Bar Kamtza sitting.
-The host said to him: "Since you are my enemy, what are you doing here?
+He brought him Bar Kamzta.
+He (the host) found him (Bar Kamtza) sitting.
+He said to him: "Since you are my enemy, what are you doing here?
 Get up and leave!"

 "I will pay for half the party."